Top five ways to retain your top talent

 1. Job fulfilment and growth: Offer meaningful work via mechanisms such as job fit, mission alignment, role clarity, job enrichment, personal development and career progression.

-“Employees are more likely to stay when they enjoy their work, are satisfied with their jobs, are able to fully use their skills and talents and perceive that their organization has effective plans for developing and retaining its people,” said Barnett.
+“Employees are more likely to stay when they enjoy their work, are satisfied with their jobs, are able to fully use their skills and talents and perceive that their organisation has effective plans for developing and retaining its people,” said Barnett.